pranav-bhamidipati/circuitree/README.md

 ## Usage

 See the [tutorial](tutorials/tutorial-1-getting-started.ipynb) [notebooks](tutorials/tutorial-2-mcts-in-parallel.ipynb) for guidance on usage.
+See the [`circuitree-tutorial`](https://github.com/pranav-bhamidipati/circuitree-tutorial) package for tutorial source code.

 ## Documentation